-i.
-Student are encouraged to reach out to the Office of Student Affairs for additional support related to life challenges such as personal concerns and life situations.
+Students are encouraged to reach out to the Office of Student Affairs for additional support related to life challenges such as personal concerns and life situations.
 The Office of Student Affairs can assist with connecting students to additional outside resources related to student needs.
-Student Affairs can assist students with disabilities with requests for reasonable accommodations in compliance with the Americans with Disabilities Act ("ADA") and related California state law.